-The Student Organization Accountability Board will be convened by the Associate Director of Student Activities (or their designee).
-This Board will be made up of two TAMU faculty or staff members and three trained student board members.
+The Student Organization Accountability Board will be convened by the Student Organization Accountability Board Chair (or their designee).
+This Board will be made up of one TAMU faculty or staff member and two trained student board members.
 Student representatives from the general student body will make up the pool from which student board members will be selected.